-For a conceptual understanding, a simple representation is given in Fig. 2.2 for the surface analytical techniques that are possible from using electrons as input probes and all the four particle beams as output probes.
+For a conceptual understanding a simple representation is given in Fig. 2.2 for the surface analytical techniques that are possible from using electrons as input probes and all the four particle beams as out put probes.
 A similar representation is possible for other combinations as well.
 Some of these are pictorially shown in Fig. 2.3 and Fig. 2.4.
 A simple compilation of some of the important surface analytical techniques, their basis and the type of information that can be obtained is given in Table 2.1

 The purpose of this presentation is not to consider the fundamentals of these techniques as several authoritative compilations are available on them.
-The focus will be on the applications of some of these techniques in handling the problems in catalysis.
+We shall only focus on the applications of some of these techniques in handling the problems in catalysis on the basis of situation and show what technique is suitable for a given situation and why?
+This is done with illustrative examples wherever possible.

-Fig. 2.2 Representation of the techniques based on Electrons in - electron, ion, neutral and photon out LEED: Low Energy Electron Diffraction; HEED: High Energy Electron diffraction; RHHED: Reflected High Energy Electron Diffraction; ILEED: Ineleastic Low Energy Electron Diffraction; AES: Auger Electron Spectroscopy; EELS: Electron Energy Loss Spectroscopy; EIID: Electron Induced Ion Desorption; SDMM: Surface Potential Microscope; CIS: Characteristic Isochromat Spectroscopy; APS: Appearance Potential Spectroscopy.
+Fig. 2.2 Representation of the techniques based on Electrons in - electron, ion, neutral and photon out LEED: Low Energy Electron Diffraction; HEED: High Energy Electron diffraction; RHHED: Reflected High Energy Electron Diffraction; ILEED: Ineleastic Low Energy Electron Diffraction; AES: Auger Electron Spectroscopy; EELS: Electron Energy Loss Spectroscopy; EIID: Electron Induced Ion Desorption; SEPSMS: Electron Probe Surface Mass Spectrometry; EID: Electron Induced Desorption; SDMM: Surface Desorption Molecular Microscope; CIS: Characteristic Isochromat Spectroscopy; APS: Appearance Potential Spectroscopy.